Visit the museum

 Where possible, and given sufficient prior notice (at least four weeks), we may be able to provide additional activities tailored to specific lessons or elements of a school’s curriculum.
 There may, however, be some additional charges depending on what is requested and agreed.
 Our Group Visit Coordinator will be pleased to discuss any special requirements prior to arranging your visit.

-Although we do not have a hard limit on the size of School / Youth group parties we would suggest that numbers are limited to around 35.
-All children (under 18) must be fully supervised by staff from the visiting organisation at all times while at the Museum.
-We request that at least one adult from your organisation attends for every five visiting children.
+We therefore expect that at least one adult from your organisation attends for every five visiting children.
 These adults will be admitted free of charge.
 Additional staff supporting individual children with special needs or disabilities are also admitted free.
-Any further additional adults will be admitted at the group visit discount rate
+Any further additional adults will be admitted at the group visit discount rate.

 As the aircraft park is outdoors, please ensure that all members of your group dress appropriately for the weather.
 In Autumn and Winter warm clothing and waterproof footwear are strongly recommended.
 On sunny days in Summer remember hats and sun cream.